-As he rolls down the ground, he realizes he’s close to the water’s edge.
+As he rolls down the hill, he realizes he's close to the water's edge.

-When he finally opens his eyes and staggers to his feet, he finds that he is staring up at a white-topped cap with a gold anchor on the brim.
+When he finally opens his eyes and staggers to his feet, he's staring up at a white-topped cap with a gold anchor on the brim.

 Behind him, Ralph can see a ship in the water, its "bows hauled up and held by two ratings."
 And, in the "stern-sheets another rating [holds] a sub-machine gun."

-The officer says “hello” and Ralph is suddenly aware of his own filthy appearance.
+The officer says "hello" and Ralph suddenly realizes how filthy he is.

-The man wants to know if there are any adults, and Ralph, of course, shakes his head.
-Looking around, he sees that behind him on the beach is a semicircle of boys, their bodies “streaked with colored clay, sharp sticks in their hands.”
+Any adults on the island?
+Nope.
+Just a semicircle of boys, their bodies "streaked with colored clay, sharp sticks in their hands."